ryman1/keeweb-wiki/FAQ.md

 A: Yes and no, please see different options described on [this page](iOS).

 Q: Does it support 2FA (two-factor, second factor authentication)?
-A: Yes, you can set up 2FA on your cloud storage and additionally you can protect your file with a YubiKey ([more info](YubiKey)).
+A: Yes, you can set up 2FA on your cloud storage and additionally you can [protect your file with a YubiKey](YubiKey).

 ## Security
 Q: Does it send my data anywhere?